ehc-io/ddos-183/docs/_build/html/_sources/class1/module2/module2.rst.txt

 Module - Network Level DoS Protection
 =====================================

-In this module you will learn how to defense against several network level DDoS vectors using the F5 DHD device.
+In this module you will learn how the F5 Hybrid Defender protects from several network level DDoS vectors.

 .. toctree::
    :maxdepth: 1